vrxp69/discord-nuker/README.md

-# NukeBOT
+# discord-nuker

-<h3>🔥 Only for educational purposes, using it in public servers goes against the Discord ToS.</h3>
+<h3>👀 Only for educational purposes, using it in public servers goes against the Discord ToS.</h3>

 ## Requirements of the bot